kotuka/reviewing-a-pull-request/README.md

 1. Select **Master** from the Source drop-down.
 1. Click **Save**.
 1. Navigate to the URL provided in the same section.
+1.Left review and Line comments
+1.Created a file and commit
+1.Opened pull request
 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_

 This fun open source game was cloned from: https://github.com/jakesgordon/javascript-tetris